Vevida/vevida-optimizer/readme.txt

 into your website.
 Keeping your WordPress website up-to-date is one of the key ingredients to keeping your website secure.

+= What if an update breaks my WordPress website? =

+The plugin will send you an email after every automatic update with the details of the update.
+Use this to identify the update that caused the website to fail, and remove it from your website.
+Or restore a backup of the website, and disable automatic updates for the part that caused the website to fail.
+Investigate the problem and -if possible- restore automatic updates.

 = Why has this or that plugin not been updated yet? =

 First check whether automatic updates are enabled for the plugin in 'Dashboard'